dallaskoncir/fsVid.js/README.md

-#fsVid - a jQuery plugin for full screen background videos
+#fsVid - A simple jQuery plugin for full screen background videos